Andy Yosinoff's Cheer & Dance Camps

 • no single-leg skills at extended level

-• no unbraced two legged skills at extended level (must be braced on both sides by stunts at shoulder level or below with hand-to-hand/arm connection only)
+• no unbraced two legged skills at extended level (must be braced on at least one side by stunt/s at shoulder level or below with hand-to-hand/arm connection only)

 • no unbraced single leg skills at shoulder level (bracer on one side must be on the ground, in a stunt below shoulder level or a two-leg stunt at shoulder level with hand-to hand/arm connection only)